magnars/catenate/README.md

 This creates a file `/templates/angular.js` that inlines the templates and adds them to the `$templateCache`.

-You would link to this script with:
+You link to this script with:

 ```cl
 (catenate/file-url request "/templates/angular.js")
 ```

-Or you can add a `:bundle "app.js"` pair to the `create-template-cache` call, and the file would be bundled together with the rest of the javascript files in `/bundles/app.js`.
+Or you can add a `:bundle "app.js"` pair to the `create-template-cache` call, and the file will be bundled together with the rest of the javascript files in `/bundles/app.js`.
 Nifty.

 ## License